(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 She was born in Mogadishu, Somalia and raised Ann Arbor, Michigan.

-Marissa is the Educational Outreach Associate for the Enough Project.
+Marissa is the Advocacy Manager for the Enough Project.

 Prior Marissa worked on a gubernatorial campaign.
 She has experience fundraising and organizing.
 A graduate of Lewis & Clark College, Marissa created Lewis & Clark for Conflict-Free Minerals, a on campus organization committed to stopping the conflict-mineral trade from Eastern Congo.